Efraim Zuroff: Honors

 In recognition of his efforts as a Nazi-hunter and Holocaust scholar, Zuroff was nominated by Serbian President Boris Tadić and the members of parliament of the Democratic Party of Serbia as a candidate for the 2008 Nobel Peace Prize.

 On January 22, 2009, he was granted the honorary citizenship of the Serbian city of Novi Sad, in appreciation for the exposure of Sándor Képíró, who allegedly helped organize the murder of the city's Jews.

 On January 15, 2010, Zuroff was decorated with the Order of Duke Trpimir by Croatian President Stjepan Mesić for special contributions against historical revisionism and for the reaffirming of antifascist foundations of the modern Republic of Croatia.

 On February 16, 2017, the President of Serbia Tomislav Nikolić awarded the gold medal for Merit to Zuroff for "exceptional achievements" and his "selfless dedication to defending the truth about the suffering of Jews, and also Serbs, Roma and other nations during World War II".

-Criticism and controversies
+Views

-Zuroff has repeatedly refused to characterize the Srebrenica massacre as genocide, although those mass killings were ruled as a genocide by the International Court of Justice as well as by the International Criminal Tribunal for the former Yugoslavia.
+Zuroff has repeatedly refused to characterize the Srebrenica massacre as genocide, although those mass killings were ruled as a genocide by the International Court of Justice as well as by the International Criminal Tribunal for the former Yugoslavia, but denies it was a genocide since women and young children were spared.

+Zuroff stated that the Holodomor of 1932–1933 in Ukraine "is definitely not a genocide" and criticized a Ukrainian law which criminalizes Holocaust and Holodomor denial, calling it "a gross distortion of the history of the Holocaust typical of the efforts to equate other tragedies which are not the same as the Holocaust with the crimes of the Nazis".

+In a 2010 interview with the controversial right-wing Polish journalist Piotr Zychowicz, Zuroff expressed his support and encouragement for the initiative to prosecute Communist crimes as defined by Polish law "by all available means" and suggested that Communism was a "criminal ideology" comparable to Nazism.

+His long-time partner was Rūta Vanaigaitė, a controversial figure in Lithuania for her blasphemy and factual misinterpretation of the Lithuanian partisans.

+Zuroff regularly meets with pro-Putin supporters.

 Personal life

-He is married and has four children and 14 grandchildren.
+Zuroff is married and has four children.